Our Wellington and Manawatū campuses are open, Auckland remains closed at AL4. More information.

 We are respected global leaders in oiled wildlife response.

-Bridey has a background in marine animal husbandry and rehabilitation and has worked at Massey University as part of the veterinary teaching hospital, Wildbase, for nine years.
-She completed a diploma in veterinary nursing and is currently studying towards a Bachelor of Science.
+Bridey has a background in marine animal husbandry and rehabilitation and has worked at Massey University as part of the veterinary teaching hospital, Wildbase, since 2005.
+She completed a Diploma in Veterinary Nursing and graduated with a Bachelor of Health Science in 2019.

 Bridey was a wildlife technician during the RENA response and was part of the oiled wildlife facility team rehabilitating oiled wildlife.
-In her current role as a technical officer, Bridey is responsible for developing training modules for oiled wildlife response and assisting with training and research.
-A current project is working with Department of Conservation to finalise a minimum standard of care for yellow eyed penguins.
-Bridey maintains a keen interest in the Wildbase hospital, and enjoys teaching bird behaviour into the undergraduate veterinary program and continues to work closely with wildlife rehabilitators throughout the country, particularly the WReNNZ group (Wildlife Rehabilitators Network of New Zealand) where she is on the committee.
+In her current role as a technical officer, Bridey is responsible for developing and delivering training modules for oiled wildlife response and assisting with training and research.
+Bridey maintains a keen interest in the Wildbase hospital and enjoys teaching bird and zoo animal behaviour into the undergraduate veterinary program.
+Bridey has a strong research interest in Compassion fatigue and the cost of caring in animal care professionals.